ShawSumma/passerine/README.md

 - `origin`, i.e. `(0, 0)`, is matched against `(x1, y1)`, creating the bindings `x1 = 0` and `y1 = 0`.
 - the tuple `(3, 4)` is matched against `(x2, y2)`, creating the bindings `x2 = 3` and `y2 = 4`.

-The body of `distance`, `sqrt (...)` is then evaluated in a new scope where the variables defined about are bound.
+The body of `distance`, `sqrt (...)` is

+evaluated in a new scope where the variables defined about are bound.
 In the case of the above example:

 ```elm
 -- call and bind